zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

    - Processor time that the process used
    - Process user ID (in a form of user name if possible, or as a decimal user ID if not possible)

-## Contact Zowe Community to Troubleshoot Zowe
+## Contact Zowe Open Community to Troubleshoot Zowe

-Contact Zowe Community to address and troubleshoot a Zowe issue.
+Contact Zowe Open Community to address and troubleshoot a Zowe issue.

 **Follow these steps:**

-1. Contact Zowe Community in [Slack](https://app.slack.com/client/T1BAJVCTY/C1BAK03LN) to address your issues.
+1. Contact Open Zowe Community in [Slack](https://app.slack.com/client/T1BAJVCTY/C1BAK03LN) to address your issues.

 2. Get instructions from the Community on whether you need to run the  script that collects diagnostics data.
 If you do not need to run the script, the Community will proceed with troubleshooting.